Washington Truck Weight Limits

 Impact on Infrastructure and Public Safety

-The relationship between truck weights, road durability, and safety cannot be overstated.
+TThe relationship between truck weights, road durability, and safety cannot be overstated, highlighting the importance of safe heavy haul transport in Washington.
 By regulating truck weights, Washington not only extends the life of its roadways but also enhances the safety of all who use them.

 Truck Weights and Road Durability